-Ford's global water strategy calls for company-wide actions which include implementation of water efficiency projects.
-One example of how the company is realizing this opportunity can be found in Ford's work with Nalco Water to cut water consumption in cooling towers and pre-treatment baths at its Chicago assembly plant.
+Ford's global water strategy calls for company-wide actions which include implementation of water efficiency projects, which result in decreased water use and enable the company to achieve its water reduction targets, while also ensuring sufficient water availability for the surrounding community.
+Cooling towers and the pre-treatment and painting process are some of largest uses of water in Ford vehicle assembly plants.

 Cooling towers consume large quantities of water and have operational challenges like scaling, corrosion, fouling and biological growth - all of which impact water use.
 Pre-treatment baths are where metal is treated before it is painted - a process that also consumes a lot of water.
 Ford wanted to continuously monitor water overflow when the baths were refilled.
-Nalco Water installed 3D TRASARTM Water Saver Technology, a digital "connected chemistries" solution, to optimize cooling tower performance.
+Nalco Water installed 3D TRASAR[TM] Water Saver Technology, a digital "connected chemistries" solution, to optimize cooling tower performance.
 The system is continuously monitored by the Ecolab System Assurance Center, which provides real-time resolution of problems.
 Real-time visibility to water flow data plus instant alerts regarding flow-related issues helps ensure water savings and process efficiency.
 Previously, problem identification and resolution could take days or even months.
+Real time monitoring helped the Ford Oakville Assembly Plant in Canada save 20 megaliters of water.

-Nalco Water is working with Ford to implement technology that will potentially lead to a significant reduction in water use by recycling phosphate rinse water.
-The plant is developing processes to enable reuse of a portion of the pre-treatment process water.
+Nalco Water is working with Ford to implement technology that will potentially lead to a significant reduction in water use by recycling water from the waste water treatment plant.
+This technology is currently implemented at the Ford Kansas City Assembly Plant in Missouri.